There was a problem loading the comments.

 Network

 Choose VirtIO as the network adapter.
 You will have to install drivers in Windows.
 You can do that after you boot the server.
-Insert the Virtio ISO and install the driver.
+Insert the VirtIO ISO and install the driver.

 CPU